DataDog/hiring-engineers/answers.md

 <p align="center"> <img src="/images/collecting-metrics-2.png" height=300> </p>

->> Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+> Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

  I used MongoDB and the [Datadog integration of MongoDB](https://docs.datadoghq.com/integrations/mongo/)

-I ran into a lot of errors when trying to connect to mongoDB
+After several attempts and research, I was not able to connect to MongoDB successfully.

 ```
 ==============